planqtn/planqtn/DEVELOPMENT.md

 ## Github Actions secrets

+Setup on your personal repo the following secrets: \

+- `DOCKERHUB_TOKEN` - get a personal access token from docker.io, ensure that it can read/write to your public repos
+- `SUPABASE_ACCESS_TOKEN` - get a personal Supabase access token at https://supabase.com/dashboard/account/tokens
-Setup on your personal repo the following secrets: `DOCKERHUB_TOKEN`, and then the env vars in `cloud print-env-vars`:
+- and then the env vars in `cloud print-env-vars`:

 ```
 Required environment variables for non-interactive mode: